alexandertrefz/essence/packages/website/optimisations.md

 exception, and have to be: their receiver is `Self`, which is no kind in particular until a conformance says so, so they stay calls and lower nothing.

-A lowered Boolean used as the Program's own `if` is not read back off the Boolean it builds — `(a.value < b.value ?
-Boolean.trueInstance :
+A lowered Boolean used as a condition is not read back off the Boolean it builds — `(a.value < b.value ?
+Boolean.trueInstance : Boolean.falseInstance).value` is
-Boolean.falseInstance).value` is `a.value < b.value`.
-A condition is a
+`a.value < b.value`.
+That collapse is `unbox-conditions` and is documented there;
-Statement's question rather than an Expression's, so that collapse belongs to `lower-matches-to-statements` and is documented there; with THAT pass off, the Boolean is built and read back exactly as written here.
+with THAT pass off, the Boolean is built and read back exactly as written here.

 ### `compile-union-dispatch`